Russell-S-Harper/EXPLORE/README.md

 # EXPLORE

-This is a 3-D demo written in 1992 for DOS computers being ported to CX16.
+This is a 3-D demo written in 1992 for DOS x86 computers being ported to Commander X16.

 ## History